 How much does an individual health plan cost?

-The amount you pay, usually monthly, for your health plan and coverage.
+• Premium: The amount you pay monthly for your health plan and coverage.

-The most a plan member will pay for covered services each year, including the deductible and coinsurance.
-Your annual maximum cost.
+• Out-of-pocket maximum: The most you'll pay for covered services each year, including the deductible and coinsurance.

 3. Check your eligibility for savings

-A subsidy is simply a discount on your monthly premium based on your household income, making your health care plan more affordable.
-It is sometimes also referred to as advanced premium tax credit (APTC).
+A subsidy is a discount on your monthly premium based on your household size and income, making your health care plan more affordable.
+It's also sometimes called an advanced premium tax credit (APTC).

 How do I know if I qualify for a subsidy?